LinioIT/dynamic-form-bundle/README.md

 Tests
 -----

-To run the test suite, you need install the dependencies via composer, then run PHPUnit.
+To rxun the test suite, you need install the dependencies via composer, then run PHPUnit.

     $ composer install